 This was the first time in Arkansas history the state legislature considered a death with dignity bill.

-Write your Arkansas State Legislators to urge their support for HB 1536!
+Write your Arkansas State Representative and Senator to urge their support for aid in dying legislation

 Arkansas was one of the early states to address end-of-life options through legislation.
 Act 879 of 1977 was largely focused on legalizing living wills and refusing “extraordinary” measures to save their life, but did contain the following language: “every person shall have the right to die with dignity.”
 This decades-old foundation could be built on with the right combination of advocates and brave legislators.